nevanscott/uxui0120/_projects/web-app.md

   - User Story
   - Information Architecture
 ---
-You are working for a new startup that is looking to launch a software as a service (SaaS) desktop web app for companies to use internally.
+You are working for a new startup that is looking to launch a software as a service (SaaS) desktop web app for companies to use internally for their onboarding process.
 You will be researching the market and meeting with employees to determine the needs of the business and then developing an MVP based upon your findings.

-Thus far, we have been designing for customers as the end user, but now you have to consider multiple kinds of users:
+So far, we have been designing for customers as the end user, but now you have to consider multiple kinds of users:

 * Businesses that make the purchasing decisions, so you will need to convince them that this is a valuable service
 * Employees at the company who will actually be using the service